-The library has lots of resources for people doing research in Canadian History.
+The library has a multitude of resources for people doing research in Canadian History.
 This guide will point out the ones that I think will be most useful in helping you do research.

 If you have any ideas about how to make this guide better, please get in contact with me (my contact information is just to the right).